David Marchick: 2000s

 Marchick retired from the Carlyle Group in December 2018.

-After Carlyle, he served as Director of the Center for Presidential Transition at the Partnership for Public Service, an adjunct professor at the Tuck School of Business at Dartmouth, and Senior Of Counsel at the law firm Covington & Burling.
+After Carlyle, he was Director of the Center for Presidential Transition at the Partnership for Public Service, an adjunct professor at the Tuck School of Business at Dartmouth, and Senior Of Counsel at the law firm Covington & Burling.
 As Director of the Center for Presidential Transition, he worked on a non-partisan basis on the Presidential Transition of 2020.

-As Chief Operating Officer of the United States International Development Finance Corporation, Marchick served as the senior Biden appointee at the agency.
-During his tenure, DFC invested more than any time in the agency's 25-year history and invested in vaccine manufacturing capacity for 2 billion doses of COVID-19 vaccines.

-He serves on the National Council of the National Park Foundation and the governing council for the United States Holocaust Memorial Museum.

-In 2022, he was appointed as the Dean of the Kogod School of Business at American University.
-With nearly 2,000 students and more than two dozen undergraduate and graduate degree and certificate programs, the Kogod School of Business is a leader in business education and is known for its outstanding academic pursuits in sustainability; analytics; cyber management; entrepreneurship; and hands-on learning.